• Hem

 Financing of the Association

-The Association is financed by fees paid by the member institutions.
+The Association is financed by fees by the member institutions fees.
 The fees are based on the turn-over figures from each member institution.
-The budget is 7 600 000 SEK (approx. 700 000 euro) mainly to finance the office of the Assocation.
+The leadership programmes are financed by separate fees.

 International cooperation